zhex900/radius-config/README.md

 * Perl

 ##Configuration:
 To use this implementation a sets of configuration data needs to be correctly entered.
+The mysql sample configuration are at `radius-configdb/owums_sample.sql`.
+This sql schema can be use for both version 3 and 2.
+Email and SMS configuration are at `radius-config/version.3/mods-config/perl/config_data.pm`.
+In version 2, Email and SMS configuration are hard coded in `radius-config/version.2/perl/sendwarningmail.pl`.

 ###Wireless Users:
 *Table: `users`*